Apple Pie Filling

 - Better than store-bought.
 Homemade is always better than store-bought, and this apple pie filling is no exception!
-Canned pie filling can taste overly sweet with a mushy texture, two things that will not occur when you make your own apple pie filling.
+Unlike canned pie filling, this recipe is not overly sweet or mushy.

 - Reliably gluten-free.
 All of the ingredients in this homemade apple pie filling are naturally gluten-free, so you won’t ever have to worry about any cross-contamination or strange ingredients.